cmdoffing/validatingCSV/README.md

 While the CSV Iterable API defines the parameters for the file or stream as a whole, the row API allows you to define a name, validators, and data converters for each field.

 A row specification consists of a sequence of field specifications, with exactly one specification for each field in the row.

 If the rows have fields at the end that you want to ignore, you can forgo specifying field validations for these.
 They will be ignored.

-Since the API uses dictionaries to specify the fields, it is useful to check to make sure the keys and their values are all accurate.
+Since the API uses dictionaries to specify the fields.
 All of the following attributes are optional except for 'name.'

 Frequently, you will want to ignore the values from a given field.
 To handle this case, place a falsy value (None is recommended) in the field specification.